Access to Records

 The decision and the reasons for it should be confirmed in writing to the person requesting access, or in a format appropriate to the needs of the person concerned.

-Prior to any final decision being made the Information Governance should be consulted.
+Prior to any final decision being made the Information Governance team should be consulted.

 The person concerned has the right to apply to the Court for an order to disclose, correct or erase information held.
-They also have a right of appeal to the Data Protection Commissioner who may make an assessment about whether the law has been complied with and issue enforcement proceedings to make the Authority comply with the request if necessary and/or recommend an application to court alleging a failure to comply with the Data Protection Act.
+They also have a right of appeal to the Information Commissioner’s Office who may make an assessment about whether the law has been complied with and issue enforcement proceedings to make the Authority comply with the request if necessary and/or recommend an application to court alleging a failure to comply with the Data Protection Act.

 Merton Council has a corporate policy that must be followed by practitioners and their managers and is available on the following Intranet link.